sebkur/fortunes-sweep/README.markdown

 The purpose of the source is to visualize the algorithm, it is not a good base for an effecient implementation of the algorithm (it does not run in O(n log n) time).

 The original source was initially lost and recovered using a Java decompiler so most variable names are nonsensical.

+For most of the code this is not true anymore since the code has been heavily refactored.

 [Fortune]: http://ect.bell-labs.com/who/sjf/ "Steven Fortune"